Great Things Are Happening

 Because of Covid Restrictions, for now, our meetings will be held “Virtually” on Google Meet.
 All of our meetings can be accessed via your computer’s camera/microphone.

-We will also be providing additional Skywarn Spotter Training Sessions for the General Public in the next several weeks.
-If you fall into this category, check back on this page often.
+We will be providing Skywarn Spotter Training Sessions for the General Public in the next several weeks.
+Check back on this page often for updates.

 The St. Cloud Amateur Radio Club